whscienceteacher/whscienceteacher.github.io/physics.md

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.

+[Temperature Solids](/temperaturesolids/) - **Chemistry/Physics** - Simulates the movement of particles in two solids at different temperatures.
+You can change the size of each solid (number of particles) and starting temperature and you can drag them to touch or not touch.
+You see a graph of their temperature over time.
+I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.

 [Wave Interference](/waveinterference/) - **Physics** - Change the wavelength and amplitude of two waves and see the resultant wave.
 The waves move so it looks like a real wave.